 We also want to use this opportunity to impart some positivity at this strange time.
 There is a lot going on, and a lot of unanswered questions, however, there are several things that we do know.
 This will pass.
 We will go back to work.
 Normal daily life will resume.
 While we do not know how long it will take to get to this point, there are many things that we can all do to support ourselves.
 Let’s make sure to use this time wisely for reflection and self-care.

 We need to do everything we can to harness the might of our immune system to ensure that it is primed to respond swiftly and efficiently should it come into contact with coronavirus, to help minimise its impact on the body.
 So without further ado, we have compiled our top tips for boosting immunity, maintaining a positive outlook, and keeping healthy at this most challenging of times.
+We also recommend to consider the recommendations regarding supplementation with micronutrients made by the Swiss Society of Nutrition (SGE) here.

 TOP NUTRITION TIPS